UW-EPE-ML/EveNet_NERSC/docs/getting_started.md

 ## 6. Configure an Experiment

+> **Note:** The example configs are **not standalone**.
+Each one uses
+> `default: ...yaml` to load additional base configs.
+The parser resolves
+> these paths relative to the example’s location, so you must also copy
+> the referenced YAML files and preserve their directory structure.

-1. Copy `share/finetune-example.yaml` (for training) and `share/predict-example.yaml` (for inference) into a working directory.
+1. Copy both `share/finetune-example.yaml` (for training) and `share/predict-example.yaml` (for inference) into your working directory.

-2. Update paths and experiment metadata:
+2. Update key fields for your experiment:
-   - `platform.data_parquet_dir` → location of your processed parquet files
+   - `platform.data_parquet_dir` → directory of your processed parquet files
-   - `Dataset.normalization_file` → normalization statistics file you created
+   - `Dataset.normalization_file` → path to the normalization statistics you created
-   - `options.Training.pretrain_model_load_path` → path to downloaded pretrained weights
+   - `options.Training.pretrain_model_load_path` → pretrained checkpoint to load
-   - `logger` → project names, WANDB API key, or local log paths
+   - `logger` → project name, WANDB API key, or local log directory

-3. Review the [configuration reference](configuration.md) for a description of every YAML section and available overrides.
+3. For a detailed description of every section and all available overrides, see the [configuration reference](configuration.md).

 ## 7. Fine-Tune the Model